2025–26 Reading F.C. season: November

-On 6 November, Reading hosted Stevenage at the Select Car Leasing Stadium in Leam Richardson’s first home league match in charge of the Royals with Reading seeking their first league victory since the 1-0 win over Northampton Town in late October 2025.
-The match saw the Chem Campbell return to face-off against the team he spent last on loan from Wolverhampton Wanderers at and Charlie Savage made his 100^{th} Royals league appearance in this match.
-Reading won 1-0 with Charlie Savage opening the scoring for the hosts in the 4^{th} minute after a cross from Daniel Kyerewaa with his first goal of the season and sole goal of the match.
-Reading were lucky to still have 10 men in the second-half after Jeriel Dorsett had a second yellow card rescinded and referee Benjamin Speedie then booked Daniel Kyerewaa for the foul on Jordan Roberts after consulting with his linesman.
-On his return from injury Joel Pereira – who had missed the previous 3 matches - made 2 brilliant saves from Dan Kemp and Phoenix Patterson to help Reading to their first victory since the win over Northampton Town by the same scoreline and it was the Royals first clean sheet since that match as well.
-The win moved Reading up to 12^{th} in the league table on 18 points – seven points off AFC Wimbledon in 6^{th} place (the final play-off spot) who are currently on 25 points and ten points off leaders Stockport County who are currently on 28 points.
-Reading now have a goal difference of -3.
+On 6 November, Reading hosted Stevenage at the Madejski Stadium in Leam Richardson's first home league match in charge of the Royals and Chem Campbell face-off against the team he spent last on loan from Wolverhampton Wanderers at.
+Reading won 1–0 with Charlie Savage opening the scoring in his 100th Royals league appearance in this match.
+The win moved Reading up to 12th in the league table on 18 points – seven points off AFC Wimbledon in 6th place (the final play-off spot) who are currently on 25 points and ten points off leaders Stockport County who are currently on 28 points.
+Reading now have a goal difference of −3.

-On 7 November, Sky Sports announced the matches that will be shown on TV from 9 January 2026 until 2 March 2026 with Reading’s Valentine’s Day themed match against Berkshire – Buckinghamshire rivals, Rob Couhig derby rivals and Lewis Wing & Joe Jacobson derby rivals Wycombe Wanderers at the Select Car Leasing Stadium on 14 February 2026 to be show on Sky Sports+ with kick-off moving from 3pm to 12:30pm.
+On 7 November, Sky Sports announced the matches that will be shown on TV from 9 January 2026 until 2 March 2026 with Reading's Valentine's Day themed match against Berkshire – Buckinghamshire rivals, Rob Couhig derby rivals and Lewis Wing & Joe Jacobson derby rivals Wycombe Wanderers at the Madejski Stadium on 14 February 2026 to be shown on Sky Sports+ with kick-off moving from 3 pm to 12:30 pm.

 On 8 November, Reading announced that Matthew Rowley had joined Hampton & Richmond Borough on loan until 3 January 2026.

 On 11 November, Reading announced that Tom Norcott had joined Enfield Town on loan until 31 January 2026 which would be his second loan of the campaign following his previous short stint at Woking.

 On 14 November, Reading announced that Jacob Borgnis had joined Slough Town on loan until 13 December 2025.